Open Access Policy

 Engaging Science, Technology, and Society (ESTS) provides open access (OA) to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 There are no article processing charges (APC) or submission fees to contribute to and/or read ESTS.
-Authors of all content published in ESTS retain the copyright to their work, and agree to license them under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+By default, authors of all content published in ESTS retain the copyright to their work, and agree to license them under one of the following Creative Commons licenses: CC BY 4.0, CC BY-SA 4.0, or CC BY-NC-SA 4.0.
+Once their article is accepted, authors will be required to specify their preferred licensing option.
+We encourage authors to reflect on the implications of licensing their intellectual work and offer support in selecting a license that aligns with the requirements of their funders and institutions.

 For further information, please refer to Peter Suber’s helpful overview of OA.